ChristianGrussler/LRINorm/README.md

 ### Optimization

 The "Optimizaton" folder contains Douglas-Rachford splitting as well as CVX implementations for the low-rank inducing Frobenius and Spectral norms.
+It is easy to modify these functions for other constraints!

 #### Exact Matrix completion